 They were also building a family.
 First, Jarrod was born (8), then Nick (17), followed by Eugene and then a girl, Audra.
 While Victoria was carrying Nick that they suffered business losses.
 Soon thereafter, Tom went to Strawberry, California and invested what little they had in some mining operations.
 He sold his interest at a profit that allowed him to continue to invest and build an empire.
 (3) As his empire and family grow, so also does the Big Valley, which eventually comes to the attention of the railroads.
-In a standoff to protect the rights of local landowners, Tom Barkley dies.
+In 1870, in a standoff to protect the rights of local landowners, Tom Barkley dies.
 (1) Victoria still wears her wedding ring.
 (75)

 While Duke refers to Victoria as a “know-it-all, gabby woman,” (40) she is far more likely to display the comportment of the rightful queen of the realm.
 Victoria often says no with her smile.
 (60) She serves as a sly tongued and iron-fisted mediator (14), openly offers advice to strangers (40), and is very matter of fact in her pronouncements.
 (42) She readily admits that she makes her own rules (20) and that she’s cured an ego or two in her day.
 (2) While she does not like to be out of control (68), one thing is quite certain, she does not scare easily.
 (19, 75, 84, 87)

 The Roman goddess of victory had nothing over Victoria Barkley.
 Men don’t hesitate to express their opinion about her.
 For example:

 - “A good looking woman with spirit” (62), and

 - ”A totally remarkable and absolutely magnificent woman” (110)

 to which Victoria might have replied, “Hang my reputation.
 I’ve been gossiped about before.”
 (86)